JVD66/Emacster/README.md

 is installed, to enable WYSIWYG HTML5 Editing , and which is able to start up / shutdown / query the status of those running instances , query their buffer lists, etc.

+Emacster will detect when  Multiple Users are editing the same buffer and will make the Shared Emacs session use Locking to permit safe multiple user editing sessions.

 A future extension will be a full-featured 'EmacsterHTTPD' implementation that uses **eww** to display HTML5 and Mule Forms and provides CGI / HTML Submit Button processing support to provide a simple HTTPD / HTTPS/TCP/(((TLS+SSL) or VPN) socket) or HTTP/(UNIX-domain socket) server.